Director of Collections and Exhibitions

 Museum Education Intern

 Olana State Historic Site and The Olana Partnership team up to offer internships annually (fall, spring, and summer).
 Education internships aim to teach research, program design & implementation, administrative support, and public education methods.
 Interns will work on projects relating to Olana’s adult and youth audiences.
 Project assignments will be tailored to our interns’ specific interests; participants take on a distinct project and can use as a work example in future job interviews.
 Interns will work directly with senior level staff who can assist with formal recommendations or academic credit requirements.
 Applicants should be prepared to commit a minimum of 2 days per week over the course of a semester or the summer.
 Olana is committed to interpretation that spans centuries and continents.
-Multicultural applicants are encouraged to apply.
 Interns will receive a small honorarium at the completion of their internship.
-Submit brief cover letter and resume via email, firstname.lastname@example.org or call 518-828-1872 x105 for more information.
+Submit brief cover letter and resume via email to Amy Hufnagel, or call 518-828-1872 x 105 for more information.
 Submissions are accepted on a rolling basis.
-Deadline for Summer 2017 is May 1st, Fall 2017 is August 1st, Spring 2018 is December 1st.
+Deadline for Summer 2018 is May 1st, Fall 2018 is August 1st, Spring 2019 is December 1st.

 Marketing and Development Intern